Selling food online can be a big jump from the traditional methods, and a hard-fought challenge.

 Food & Drink is one of the best sectors for creating raving fans.
-The more effort you put in to bringing customers back to you, the lower your marketing investment will be.
+The more effort you put in to bringing customers back to you, the lower your marketing investment will be over time.

-Or the more exponential growth you will see if you continue investing in marketing.
+Or the more exponential growth you will see if you continue investing in your digital marketing.

-One reason our services work so well in this industry is because we have many automated customer retention strategies that deliver true business growth for food and drink businesses.
+One reason our services work so well in this industry is because we have many automated customer retention strategies that deliver true business growth from your food and drink marketing.

 6. Share your passion with your visitors

-Nearly everyone I come across in food has a huge amount of passion for their products and story.
-They also have 100% belief in their product.
+Nearly everyone we know in food has a huge amount of passion for their products and back story.

 When a customer comes to see you, either at your factory or at an event, your passion will shine through.

 However, when potential customers come across your website, they don’t get to talk to you.
-So, they don’t know about your passion, which means you need to get it across in a different way.
+So, they don’t know about your passion, which means you need to get it across in a different way – namely excellent content marketing.

 7. Effectively Manage Delivery Costs

-Assuming you already have the setup and licenses for making food, the challenges with mail order selling are usually in the delivery phase.
+Assuming you already have the setup and licenses for making food, the challenges with mail order selling are usually in the delivery costs.